- Platform Features

 In this article, we are going to look at various high-value and engaging use cases that can be made possible with SharePoint Online vertical sections.

-If you are not familiar with Vertical Sections, click below to read our blog that covers the basics and functionality.
+If you are not familiar with Vertical Sections, check out our blog that covers the basics and functionality.

 Vertical sections offer a great way to segregate and promote content on both SharePoint homepages as well as other SharePoint pages in Office 365 – in particular news posts and general pages.